-If you are looking close to many of our Swaledale homes, start at local market town Richmond with the 100-foot high tower at Richmond Castle which has breath-taking views over Swaledale and the Yorkshire Dales.
+If you are looking close to many of our Swaledale homes, start at local market town Richmond.
+With the 100-foot high tower at Richmond Castle there are breathtaking views over Swaledale and the Yorkshire Dales.
 Sitting high above the River Swale on a rocky promontory, the great castle of Richmond is among the oldest Norman stone castles in Britain, built by William the Conqueror’s cousin.
 A good route to follow is in the footsteps of Richmond’s legendary disappearing drummer boy.

 For a breath of fresh air make sure to stroll across the Yorkshire Dales National Park with small local trails from Reeth down to Masham and all that lies to the West beyond, while for the walkers among you who prefer a plan make sure you have your map in hand.
-For 360-degree awesome views of the North Yorkshire Moors – where on a clear day you can see all the way across to the Yorkshire Dales – zip up the dog-friendly trails to the summit of Roseberry Topping, not far from Osmotherley and Helmsley.
+For 360-degree awesome views of the North Yorkshire Moors, zip up the dog-friendly trails to the summit of Roseberry Topping, not far from Osmotherley and Helmsley.
+Here, on a clear day you can see all the way across to the Yorkshire Dales!